 Related: How to Create a Marketing Budget

-Charging By The Conversion
+Charging PPC Management by The Conversion

 Although it’s a less common PPC pricing model, some SEM companies charge by the conversion.
 They work with the client to select a conversion goal, then charge based on the number of conversions the campaign receives per month.